danielsaidi/SwiftPackageScripts/README.md

 # About Swift Package Scripts

-This repository contains scripts that let you easily build and test your Swift Package, and generate new versions for it.
+This repository contains scripts that let you easily build and test your Swift Package, generate DocC documentation and XCFrameworks, and create new versions.

-These scripts replaces Fastlane for the most common tasks, to let you manage your entire CI/CD process without having to rely on Fastlane and Ruby.

-The repository also contains a `docc` script generates DocC documentation and prepare it for GitHub Pages.
-You can call it from your `.github/workflow` workflows to automatically publish documentation on each push.

 ## Scripts